alex4108/scoreboard/README.md

 * `corsOrigin`: The intended CORS origin for your backend.
 Defaults to `http://localhost:3000`.
 * `mongoConnectionString`: The MongoDB connection string.
 Defaults to `mongodb://localhost:27017/scoreboard`.
+* `tls` : If set, the server will start with HTTPS forced.
+* `dev` : If set, the server will use development paths when loading the certificate and key used for HTTPS.

 # API Usage